thyringer/htmljs-dom/README.md

 document.body.appendChild(footerElement);
 ```

-Basically, the functions provided do nothing other than create the HTML element they are named after and – if not empty – accept any number of other elements to append as Child, or objects in general that get automatically converted to text using `toString()`; which gives the impression of writing HTML directly in JavaScript.
+Basically, the functions provided do nothing other than create the HTML element they are named after and, if not empty, accept any number of other elements to append as children, or objects in general, which get automatically converted to text using toString().
+This gives the impression of writing HTML directly in JavaScript.
 That's the whole magic behind it.

-To see how much *HTML.js DOM* can reduce the amount of boilerplate code instead of using React, here is the raw version:
+To see how much **HTML.js DOM** can reduce the amount of boilerplate code instead of using React, here is the raw version:

 ```javascript
 // Create the header with a title